Javier Chevantón

 Ernesto Javier Chevantón Espinosa (born 12 August 1980) is a Uruguayan former footballer who played as a forward.
+He has been described as a player who possesses explosiveness, pace and tenacity.

-He obtained a Spanish passport after playing a few years in Spain.
-Chevantón has been described as a player who possesses explosiveness, pace and tenacity.
+He began his career in 1997 with Danubio in Uruguay, before moving to Europe to play in Italy with Lecce in 2001.
+He played there for three seasons, scoring 30 goals in 57 matches in two Serie A seasons.
+He then joined Monaco, scoring 20 league goals in 50 matches over two seasons.
+He then spent four years with Sevilla in Spain, winning the UEFA Cup and Copa del Rey.
+Afterwards, he had short spells at a few other clubs, including twice back with Lecce.
+He retired from professional football in 2015.
+He also played 22 times for the Uruguay national team, appearing at the 2001 Copa América.

 Club career

 Lecce

 Chevantón was scouted by US Lecce sports director Pantaleo Corvino and signed in the summer of 2001.
 Despite his 12 goals in 27 games, Lecce were relegated that season into Serie B and Chevantón stayed with them.
 His presence would prove vital, scoring 18 goals in 30 games to promote Lecce straight back into top flight domestic football.
 In the 2003–04 Serie A he was the fourth goalscorer of the tournament with 19 goals and became the all-time goalscorer for Lecce, overcoming former Argentina national team and Lecce player Pedro Pablo Pasculli.